kavonrtep/bioinformatics/docs/using_metacentrum.md

 - Available software

-# Running Genome Assembly on MetaCentrum (Velvet Example)
+# Running Genome Assembly on MetaCentrum (Spades Example)
 When working with large-scale computations, such as genome assembly, your personal computer often lacks the necessary computational power, memory, or time to complete the task efficiently.
 MetaCentrum provides a cluster of powerful computing nodes managed by a job scheduler called PBS (Portable Batch System).
 Using PBS:

 You submit jobs with specific resource requirements (CPUs, memory, walltime).